govuk-one-login/mobile-id-check-async/helper-scripts/README.md

 This script provides the ability to:

 - empty and delete any versioned S3 buckets (if present in a SAM application)
-- delete SAM applications in correct order (based on stack dependencies)
+- delete SAM applications in the correct order (based on stack dependencies)

 ### How to use it